fialaon/docker_for_pipeline/README.md

 1.        source build_script.sh

+Also, ask Jiri Sedlar for additional files for Mask_RCNN, there aren't public, so you will need to get them from him.
+(I'm talking about handtools *.h5 files especially).

 Then you should have all 4 folders in this one and everything should be set up in order for you to work on the docker image.

 # Building docker image